Cloaca Maxima: Construction and history

 The eleven aqueducts which supplied water to Rome by the 1st century AD were finally channeled into this drainage system after having supplied many of the public baths such as the Baths of Diocletian and the Baths of Trajan, as well as the public fountains, imperial palaces and private houses.
 The continuous supply of running water helped to remove wastes and keep the drainage system clear of obstructions.
-The best waters were reserved for potable drinking supplies, and the second quality waters would be used by the baths, the outfalls of which connected to the sewer network under the streets of the city.
+The best waters were reserved for portable drinking supplies, and the second quality waters would be used by the baths, the outfalls of which connected to the sewer network under the streets of the city.
 The Cloaca Maxima drainage system was well maintained throughout the life of the Roman Empire and even today drains rainwater and debris from the center of town, below the ancient Forum, Velabrum, and the Forum Boarium.
 In more recent times, the remaining passages have been connected to the modern-day urban drainage system, mainly to cope with problems of backwash from the river.

 After the fall of the Roman empire the Cloaca Maxima continued to be used.
-In the 1600s the Cardinal Chamberlain imposed a tax on residents of Rome in order to pay for the upkeep of the drainage.
+In the 1600s Cardinal Chamberlain imposed a tax on residents of Rome in order to pay for the upkeep of the drainage.
 By the time of the 1800s the Cloaca Maxima became popular as a tourist attraction.
 From 1842 to 1852 sections of the drainage system were drained.
 Pietro Narducci, an Italian engineer was hired by the city of Rome to survey and restore the parts of the drainage by the Forum and the Torre dei Conti in 1862.
 In 1890 Otto Ludwig Richter, a German archaeologist created a map of the drainage.
 These efforts renewed public interest in sanitation.